uber/rides-python-sdk/README.rst

 Example Usage
 -------------

-There are example python scripts in the `example` folder.
-Before you can run an example, you need to edit the `example/config.yaml` file and add your app credentials.
+Navigate to the `example` folder to access the python scripts examples.
+Before you can run an example, you must edit the `example/config.yaml` file and add your app credentials.

 To get an UberRidesClient through the Authorization Code flow, run: